grpc/proposal/A93-xds-ext-proc.md

   and it must have a positive value.

 The following fields will be ignored by gRPC:
+- message_timeout and max_message_timeout: Message timeouts do not make
+  sense in GRPC body send mode.
 - http_service: It doesn't make sense for gRPC to support non-gRPC mechanisms for contacting the ext_authz server.
 - stat_prefix: This does not apply to gRPC.